 - If stir-frying, first soak the noodles.
 Drain.
 Using the same skillet, add the noodles and stir-fry.
 Add a bit of water to scrape off bits from the pan.

-- NOTE: Whether you're stir-frying or deep-frying the mung bean noodles, be sure to cut them first so they're not too long and will be easier to eat.
+- NOTE: Whether stir-frying or deep-frying the mung bean noodles, cut them first so they're not too long and will be easier to eat.

 - Serve ground chicken mixture on a bed of stir-fried (or deep-fried) mung bean noodles and wrap it in a lettuce leaf.
 Garnish with sliced green onions and more sriracha sauce as needed.

-*See the recipe card below this post for full written instructions on how to make Chicken Lettuce Wraps.
+*See the recipe card below this post for complete written instructions on making chicken lettuce wraps with noodles.

 Fun Facts About P.F.
 Chang's Lettuce Wraps

-Did you know that lettuce wraps originated in Southeast Asia over a thousand years ago?
+Did you know lettuce wraps originated in Southeast Asia over a thousand years ago?

 And did you also know that the name P.F.
 Chang originated from the names of the two guys who created the idea and the vision behind P.F.
-Chang restaurant, named Philip Chang and Paul Fleming?
+Chang's restaurant, named Philip Chang and Paul Fleming?
 Philip was born in Shanghai and came to the States with his mom Celia Chang.
-Philip started his own bistro and served small plate types of dishes, with a focus on fresh ingredients.
+Philip started his own bistro and served small plate types of dishes, focusing on fresh ingredients.

 And the rest is history.

-Promptly store any ground chicken mixture leftovers in a sealed container in the fridge.
+Promptly store any ground chicken mixture leftovers in an airtight container in the fridge.
 Store any leftover lettuce leaves separately in a resealable plastic container or bag.
 Good for 2 or up to 3 days in the fridge.

 While the ground chicken mixture may be frozen, some of its flavors will be lost, for this reason, I will not recommend freezing any of the leftovers.
 And lettuce leaves don't stand up well to freezing.